Activated Polyamine Catabolism Depletes Acetyl-CoA Pools and Suppresses Prostate Tumor Growth in TRAMP Mice

 Kristin Kee, Barbara A. Foster, Salim Merali, Debora L. Kramer, Mary L. Hensen, Paula Diegelman, Nicholas Kisiel, Slavoljub Vujcic, Richard Mazurchuk, Carl W. Porter

-The study explored the impact of overexpressing the enzyme spermidine/spermine N1-acetyltransferase (SSAT) in TRAMP mice, a model for prostate cancer.
-By cross-breeding these mice with SSAT-overexpressing mice, researchers observed a significant reduction in tumor growth, with genitourinary tract weights being 4 to 12 times less than in TRAMP mice alone by 30 to 36 weeks of age.
-This tumor suppression was attributed to increased polyamine catabolism, which depleted acetyl-CoA and S-adenosylmethionine, despite increased polyamine biosynthesis.
-Histopathological analysis showed less advanced tumors in TRAMP/SSAT mice, suggesting that SSAT overexpression could be a promising therapeutic strategy for prostate cancer.
-Additionally, a genitourinary disease index was developed to assess the treatment's impact, particularly in the C57BL/6 mouse background.
+The study explored the impact of overexpressing spermidine/spermine N1-acetyltransferase (SSAT) on prostate tumor growth in TRAMP mice, a model for prostate cancer.
+By cross-breeding TRAMP mice with SSAT-overexpressing mice, researchers observed a significant reduction in tumor size and progression, with genitourinary tract weights in TRAMP/SSAT mice being much smaller than in TRAMP mice at both 30 and 36 weeks.
+This tumor suppression was linked to increased polyamine catabolism, leading to a depletion of acetyl-CoA and S-adenosylmethionine, crucial for tumor growth.
+The findings suggested that targeting polyamine metabolism through SSAT overexpression could be a promising therapeutic strategy for prostate cancer, potentially enhancing the efficacy of existing anticancer agents.

 Discuss this study in the Community →